7even-deV/The-Quest/commits.md

 42. Update volume bar settings based on database username
 43. Correct auto-movement (Player) when win and their specific statistics
 44. Fix errors if database gammer table is empty or was deleted
+45. Increase UI (Canvas) and the spawn of enemies for each level